 The last thing I did was to throw everything else that came my way at my debt.
 This included bonuses, my tax returns, random reimbursements from work for travel-related expenses, etc.

-This was probably the suckiest of the three tactics because who would every get excited about sending “found” money straight to your student loan company, right?
+This was probably the suckiest of the three tactics because who would ever get excited about sending “found” money straight to your student loan company, right?
 I’ve never been someone who intentionally gets a big tax return but I typically get something back and I usually spend it on fun things like a trip or a new purse.
 But these last two years?
 It all went to debt.

 Factors that Worked in My Favor